awsdocs/amazon-athena-user-guide/doc_source/xacct-fed-query-enable.md

   }
   ```

-## Sharing a Data Source in Account A with Account B<a name="xacct-fed-query-enable-sharing-a-lambda-data-source-in-account-a-with-account-b"></a>
+## Sharing a data source in Account A with Account B<a name="xacct-fed-query-enable-sharing-a-lambda-data-source-in-account-a-with-account-b"></a>

 After permissions are in place, you can use the **Data sources** page in the Athena console to share a data connector in your account \(Account A\) with another account \(Account B\)\.
 Account A retains full control and ownership of the connector\.
 When Account A makes configuration changes to the connector, the updated configuration applies to the shared connector in Account B\.